 So what is causing savers to let interest income slip from their grasp?
 For one, it is all due to misinformation.
 Millions of savers across the U.S are wrongly informed and lack awareness of the features and yields from different saving account options.
+There is also an alarming rate of people being ms-sold saving accounts.
+For example, people have been told to invest in ISAs when it’s not actually beneficial for them as they’re not interested in stocks, look here to find out more.
 Additionally, some savers believe that the work and stress involved in switching accounts overshadows the return of investment.
 Little do these consumers know, the Federal Reserve Board data on American saving habits has shown that as a nation, we are leaving up to $50 billion in potential interest payments on the table every year.

 While a $50 billion national loss of interest sounds monstrous, it may not be convincing enough for you to believe that by just a few percentage points to your interest, your financial future could be brightened.

 So where should you start looking for higher interest yields?

 Money Market Accounts may not have the highest interest yield of all, but they are often twice as much as a traditional savings account.
 The account holder will be able to use the account as a savings and checking account.
 But, the account does come with some restrictions.
 A money market account does require a larger balance to be maintained in the account.
 There will be a limit on checks that can be written and withdrawals from the account.
 The interest rates earned on this account are taxable.
 Account holders do not have to purchase bonds as interest is earned with deposits.

 Money Market Mutual Funds